James Prince: Career

+In the 2000s Prince executively produced Scarface's The Last of a Dying Breed in 2000, Trill by Bun B in 2005, and Pimpalation by Pimp C in 2006.

 During Destiny's Child formative years in the early 1990s, Prince was approached by Mathew Knowles and one of their managers asking if he would join in, but he declined as their sound did not match his more hip-hop oriented label.
 Decades later another opportunity came to his 19-year-old son Jas who had reached out to Lil Wayne and Bun B, alerting him of the singer Drake after finding him on Myspace, suggesting they collaborate together which lead to a label deal with Lil Wayne and features with Bun B on the albums So Far Gone and Trill OG.
 Jas and Prince Sr. were listed as executive producers or contributors for points on Drake's Thank Me Later, Nothing Was the Same, and other follow up projects as a result of the introduction, as well as entitlement to 33% of his earnings.

-On February 13, 2015, Prince uploaded a spoken word diss track entitled "Courtesy Call" as a response to Sean Combs for a conflict he had involving Young Money artist Drake.
+On February 13, 2015, Prince uploaded a spoken word diss track entitled Courtesy Call as a response to Sean Combs for a conflict he had involving Young Money artist Drake.

 In 2018 Prince released his autobiography The Art & Science of Respect: A Memoir with a foreword written by Drake.
 In the spring of 2018 after the release of The Story of Adidon, Prince advised Drake not to respond to Pusha T helping deescalate the issue between the two parties.

 In 2021 Prince helped revive Drake and Kanye West's relationship with the goal of all three coming together to help Larry Hoover by raising awareness on incarceration in the United States.
 They threw a benefit concert in December 2021 with support for judicial reform advocacy groups.
-The concert was at the Los Angeles Memorial Coliseum and produced by DONDA, ITC Entertainment, and PHNTM.
+The concert was at the Los Angeles Memorial Coliseum and produced by DONDA and PHNTM.
 It was played in select IMAX theatres, including Grauman's Chinese Theatre, while being streamed on Amazon's Music and Prime Video services.

 In March 2022 Prince boycotted the Grammy Awards over Kanye West having been banned from attending.

 In November 2022, after the death of rapper Takeoff in Houston, Prince issued condolences and set up a memorial at the site of the incident.